nasccped/nasccped/README.md

 > This means that this repository can have its url changed or even be
 > removed from the server.
 If there is, send an issue so I can fix
 > it.
+>
+> If you're interested in some of my configs, I have a specific
+> folder for it.
+You can check my by [clicking here][configs-path]!

 <details>
   <summary>Projects Table</summary>